A New Perspective on Precision and Recall for Generative Models: Experiments

 In this section we present a hybrid experiment standing between the ``real'' StyleGAN truncation experiment and the ``toy experiment'' where we made two gaussian distributions evolve with respect to one another.

-Due to the fact that the DINO model produces embeddings in lower dimension than the other models---thus making computations less intensive---we will use DINO embeddings for the remainder of this experiment.
+Due to the fact that the DINOv2 model produces embeddings in lower dimension than the other models---thus making computations less intensive---we will use DINOv2 embeddings for the remainder of this experiment.
 In this experimental setting, we select the 50 000 samples embeddings that come from the FFHQ dataset and are ran through our embedding model.
 We will project all the features in the same subspace which is yielded by the first $d$ principal components of FFHQ embeddings.
 Our experiment focuses on varying the number of selected dimensions $d$.
-For DINO dimension $d$ lies in $[1, 384]$.
+For DINOv2 dimension $d$ lies in $[1, 384]$.

 For each given truncation value of $\Psi \in \{0.0, 0.1,..., 1.0\}$, we select the embeddings of the 50 000 samples generated on StyleGAN (discussed in \ref{section:stylegan-exp}), trained on FFHQ and truncated with parameter $\Psi$.
 We project the given embeddings in the same $d$ dimension subspace determined by FFHQ.
 In this setting, we therefore first reduce the complexity of the problem and transpose it in a controlled setting where we associate each distribution to a Gaussian distribution determined by the mean and covariance of the projected embeddings.
 This experimental setting makes it possible to compare the PR curves we compute to the ground truth which is estimated by a Monte Carlo simulation applied on the Bayes likelihood ratio classifier---which is explicitly known.